 Classes and Programs

-The Player’s Studio offers a variety of classes and programs for all ages and experiences.
-Our goal with every class we teach is to allow students a safe environment to explore their artistic talents and grow in confidence.
-When you register for a class at The Player's Studio you will be guaranteed a role in the class performance and will have opportunity to participate in outreach programs as well.
+The Player’s Studio offers a variety of classes and programs for all ages.
+Our goal with every class is to provide a safe environment for students to explore their artistic talents and build confidence.
+When you register for a class at The Player's Studio you will be guaranteed a role in the class performance and will have the opportunity to participate in community outreach.

 The Player's Studio Class

 Mondays, 1:00 - 3:30 pm

 Evolved from the original drama class that started in 2016, The Player's class is our Studio's high school performance class for ages 14 to 18.
 This class is focused on learning theater through doing theater.
 Students in this class will perform twice each school year, fall and spring.
 Every student enrolled is guaranteed a part in the productions either on stage as an actor or in one of the many vital behind the scenes roles.
 Students will also participate in staging, props and scenery design, and costuming.
 This allows our students the chance to explore all avenues of the theater and discover their unique interests and talents.
 Experience is not necessary to participate in this class.

 The Junior Player's Studio, or JPS, is our class for middle school students ages 11-13.
 The JPS group offers a combination of theater classroom work and performance.
 Each school year the class will perform at least one play, and in some years may perform twice.
 Class topics will include Script Writing, Improv skills, Theatrical Jobs and Skills, Monologues, and History of the Theater.
 As with all of our classes, students who are enrolled in the program are guaranteed a part in every production, some on the stage and some behind the scenes.
 It is our hope that students from this level will advance into The Player's performing group with experiences that will allow them to thrive in the world of performing arts.